kylegwilliam/byu-cs324/hw-sockets/README.md

  3. The server prints out the _remote_ address and port associated with the incoming message, and the client prints out the _local_ address and port associated with its socket.
-They should match!  *What do you notice about the port value used by the client for different messages sent using the _same_ socket (i.e., from running `./client` a single time)?*
+They should match!  *What do you notice about the value of the local port used by the client for _different_ messages sent using the _same_ socket (i.e., from running `./client` a single time)?*
- 4. *What do you notice about the port value used by the client for different messages sent using _different_ sockets (i.e., from running `./client` multiple times)?*
+ 4. *What do you notice about the value of the local port used by the client for _different_ messages sent using _different_ sockets (i.e., from running `./client` multiple times)?*
  5. *Looking inside `server.c`, how many sockets does the server use to communicate with multiple clients?*  For example, one for _each_ client, one for _all_ clients, etc.